This Amish Breakfast Casserole is my house's most requested breakfast recipe. Easy to put together Christmas Eve for Santa's breakfast.

 Frankly, I got sick of making Amish Breakfast Casserole because they wanted it every, single tournament.

-A funny thing, several years later, one of the young men on the wrestling team messaged me and asked for the recipe for Amish Breakfast Casserole.
+Several years later, one of the young men on the wrestling team messaged me and asked for the recipe for Amish Breakfast Casserole.
+I'd say that's a pretty good indicator of a good recipe.

 I like that this recipe does not have bread.
 Most breakfast casseroles are stuffed bread of some sort, but I like that this recipe uses shredded frozen hash browns, instead.